 Haunted and Spooky Sites in Michigan’s Thumb

 Michigan’s Upper Thumb is full of colorful history—from the boomtowns of the 1800s lumber era to the resorts and vacation homes of today.
-The area has long been acknowledged as an active paranormal region and has been the subject of books and television.
+The area has long been acknowledged as an active paranormal region and has been the subject of book, film and television.
 Here are the most active haunted and spooky sites in the area.

 Pointe Aux Barques Lighthouse

 This iconic lighthouse sits near the eastern tip of Michigan’s Thumb and was built in 1857.
 The light tower overlooks a twelve-foot limestone bluff, while the light itself is 93 feet above lake level and visible for a distance of 16 miles.